 - Three sizes available: 4”, 5” & 5 ½”

-Several different colors and patterns are available, including perch, bluegill, and walleye – so you can easily find the right one for you.
+Several different colors and patterns are available, including natural perch, gizzard shad, walleye, and fire tiger – so you can easily find the right one for you.
+Extra tails are also available for purchase separately.

-- 11” long and 7-ounce weight presents an impressive target for large fish.
+- 13” long and 6-ounce weight presents an impressive target for large fish

 While spinnerbaits are often thought of as bass fishing lures, they can also be deadly effective for catching northern pike.
 They’re easy to use, provide a bright and flashy display that drive pike wild, and because they’re virtually weedless, you can use them around weedy shorelines without worry.